Bank for International Settlements: Early activity

+World War II

-At the outbreak of World War II in September 1939, the BIS Board of Directors – on which the main European central banks were represented – decided that the Bank should remain open, but that, for the duration of hostilities, no meetings of the Board of Directors were to take place and that the Bank should maintain a neutral stance in the conduct of its business.
-However, as the war dragged on evidence mounted that the BIS conducted operations that were helpful to the Germans.
-Also, throughout the war, the Allies accused the Nazis of looting and pleaded with the BIS not to accept gold from the Reichsbank in payment for prewar obligations linked to the Young Plan.
-This was to no avail as remelted gold was either confiscated from prisoners or seized in victory and thus unacceptable as payment to the BIS.
-Operations conducted by the BIS were viewed with increasing suspicion from London and Washington.
-The fact that top-level German industrialists and advisors sat on the BIS board seemed to provide ample evidence of how the BIS might be used by Hitler throughout the war, with the help of American, British and French banks.
-Between 1933 and 1945 the BIS board of directors included Walther Funk, a prominent Nazi official, and Emil Puhl responsible for processing dental gold looted from concentration camp victims, as well as Hermann Schmitz, the director of IG Farben, and Baron von Schroeder, the owner of the J. H. Stein Bank, all of whom were later convicted of war crimes or crimes against humanity.
+At the outbreak of World War II in September 1939, the BIS Board of Directors decided that the Bank should remain open, but that, for the duration of hostilities, no meetings of the Board were to take place and the Bank should maintain a neutral stance in the conduct of its business.
+The neutral stance, however, was increasingly hard to maintain as BIS operations were beneficial to an otherwise financially isolated Germany.
+German conquests disrupted the previous balance within the BIS's governance bodies: at their peak, the Reichsbank together with central banks of Nazi-occupied countries held as much as 67.4 percent of the BIS voting stock.
+Reichsbank official Emil Puhl went as far as referring to the BIS as the Reichsbank's "only real foreign branch".
+While Board meetings were suspended, annual general meetings continued with shareholder banks voting by proxy.
+Between 1933 and 1945 the BIS Board of directors included Walther Funk, a prominent Nazi official, as well as Hermann Schmitz, the director of IG Farben, and Baron von Schroeder, the owner of the J. H. Stein Bank, all of whom were later convicted of war crimes or crimes against humanity; the Reichsbank's Puhl was responsible for processing dental gold looted from concentration camp victims, and was convicted at the Nuremberg Ministries Trial for war crimes.

+The BIS's operations collapsed during the war, with business volume down 95 percent in 1943 compared with the prewar period.
+Interest payments from the Reichsbank made the bulk of its income, reaching 82 percent by the war's end.
+These payments were initially made in currency but from 1940 onwards were made in gold.
+For that, the Reichsbank used resources partly derived from Nazi plunder, which came under intense criticism in the United States.
+So-called Nazi gold was either confiscated from prisoners or seized in victory, and was thus unacceptable as payment to the BIS.
+Operations conducted by the BIS were viewed with increasing suspicion by the UK and US governments, albeit less so by the respective central banks.
 The 1944 Bretton Woods Conference recommended the "liquidation of the Bank for International Settlements at the earliest possible moment".
 This resulted in the BIS being the subject of a disagreement between the U.S. and British delegations.
 The liquidation of the bank was supported by other European delegates, as well as Americans (including Harry Dexter White and Secretary of the Treasury Henry Morgenthau Jr.).
 Abolition was opposed by John Maynard Keynes, head of the British delegation.

-Keynes went to Morgenthau hoping to prevent or postpone the dissolution, but the next day it was approved; the liquidation of the bank was never actually undertaken.
+Keynes went to Morgenthau hoping to prevent or postpone the dissolution, but the next day it was approved.

+Despite the Bretton Woods resolution, the BIS eventually escaped liquidation, partly thanks to the dedicated advocacy on its behalf by Belgian governor Maurice Frère.
 In April 1945, the new U.S. president Harry S. Truman ended U.S. involvement in the scheme.
-The British government suspended the dissolution and the decision to liquidate the BIS was officially reversed in 1948.
+The British government suspended the dissolution, and the decision to liquidate the BIS was officially reversed in 1948.